benfoxall/benfoxall.github.com/_posts/2013-04-24-cross-window-communication-1.md

 <!-- _note, I've not taken much care to make these cross-browser._ -->

 My slides are now [online](/winwin), though they are more prompts for me to talk, rather than being full of information.
-The demos wouldn't really work with it being publically accessible, so I'm going to cover each of the techniques I mentioned on this blog.
+The demos wouldn't really work with it being publicly accessible, so I'm going to cover each of the techniques I mentioned on this blog.

 The websockets/binaryJS/webRTC things are on the way - just working on getting the server side part hosted nicely.